 PayPal is a strong solution for fee-free direct domestic transfers to other PayPal accounts.
 But international transfers come with a complicated fee structure you’re likely better off avoiding with a money transfer specialist offering lower fees and stronger rates — especially on large transfers.

 Looking for an alternative?
 Compare services like PayPal to get the best rates and fees.

 Frequently asked questions

 Where can I use PayPal?

 PayPal can be used in more than 200 countries and thousands of stores around the world.
 To see if a store you want to shop at supports PayPal, visit our PayPal store list and type the store you want to shop at into the search box.
-Our list is updated frequently, and is way easier to use than visiting every store individually online and searching its website to find out if PayPal is accepted.
+Our list is updated frequently and is way more convenient than visiting every store individually online and searching its website to find out if PayPal is accepted.

 How long do PayPal transfers take?